TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: System description

-The Decoder, which shares some similarities with that of \cite{Fuertes2023} but considers multiple agents in a simultaneous manner for the TOP, predicts the best policy distribution $\pi_{\theta}$ for conforming every agent path using the node embedding $h^{node}$ provided by the Encoder.
-The predictions of new nodes in the paths $\{\rho_1(l), ..., \rho_m(l)\}$ of the agents are sequentially estimated for each iteration $l \in \{1, ..., w_{max}\}$, where $w_{max}=\max_{k \in A}w_k$, until the complete tours $\{\rho_1, ..., \rho_m\}$ are found.
-The Decoder is composed of three main blocks: Context Embedding, Masked Multi-Head Attention, and Masked Single-Head Attention.
-The first block, Context Embedding (see Figure \ref{fig:context_embed}), encodes the state of the optimization problem for every iteration, considering the location of the agents, the past visited nodes, the remaining time, and the node embedding $h^{node}$ (with all the scenario information).
-The computation of the context embedding can be split into 4 steps.
+The Decoder considers multiple agents in a simultaneous manner for the TOP and predicts the best policy distribution $\pi_{\theta}$ to conform every agent's path using the node embedding $h^{node}$ provided by the Encoder.
+The predictions of new nodes in the paths $\{\rho^1_l, ..., \rho^m_l\}$ of the agents are sequentially estimated for each iteration $l \in \{1, ..., |\rho^a|: a \in \mathcal{A}\}$ until the complete tours $\{\rho^1, ..., \rho^m\}$ are found.
+Hence, the Decoder follows an autoregressive approach, meaning it is executed recursively to generate node predictions until the full sequence is obtained.
+In contrast, the Encoder computes the node embeddings $h^{node}$ only once.
+Consequently, to preserve computational efficiency, the Encoder can incorporate $N$ stacked encoding blocks, whereas the Decoder does not.

+The Decoder is composed of three main blocks: State Embedding, Masked Multi-Head Attention, and Masked Single-Head Attention.
+The first block, State Embedding (see Figure \ref{fig:state_embed}), encodes the state of the optimization problem for every iteration, considering the location of the agents, the past visited nodes, the remaining time, and the node embedding $h^{node}$ (with all the scenario information).
+The computation of the state embedding can be split into 4 steps.
 The first step computes a new projection from the mean of the node embeddings (see Equation \ref{eq:contextEmbedding}) to have a compact representation of the problem nodes.

-The second step calculates the agent embeddings (see Equation \ref{eq:agentEmbedding}), which contain information about the agent state, i. e., the position ($[x, y]$) and the time left for every agent to reach the end depot $\left(t^{left}_k(l)\right)$.
+The second step calculates the agent embeddings (see Equation \ref{eq:agentEmbedding}), which contain information about the agent state, i. e., the position (coordinates) and the time left for every agent to reach the end depot $t^{a}_l, \forall a \in \mathcal{A}$.

-The third step aggregates the context embedding $h^{context}$ to every agent embedding $h_k^{agent}$.
-Finally, the output of each previous aggregation is concatenated (see Equation \ref{eq:queryEmbedding}) generating the embedding $h^{query}$, which will be the query for the following Masked Multi-Head Attention module.
+The third step aggregates the context embedding $h^{context}$ to every agent embedding $h^{agent}_a$.
+Finally, the output of each previous aggregation is concatenated (see Equation \ref{eq:queryEmbedding}) generating the final state representation $h^{state}$, which will be the query for the following Masked Multi-Head Attention module.
 This query will contain information about the state of the agents and their context.